Notify us about your medical condition

 Voluntary surrender of your driver licence

-If you voluntarily surrender your licence to us or it is cancelled because of a medical condition, you may be eligible to receive an Adult Proof of Age card free of charge.
-An Adult Proof of Age card will serve as an alternative form of photo identity.
+If you voluntarily surrender your licence to us or it is cancelled because of a medical condition, you may be eligible to receive a free photo identification card as an alternative form of photo identity.
 For more information enquire at a transport and motoring customer service centre or call 13 23 80.

 It is an offence to drive while your licence is suspended or cancelled.
 Such an offence carries a maximum fine in excess of $7,800 or you may be jailed for up to 18 months.

 Medical condition notification from a family member, friend or the general public

 A person’s medical condition may not necessarily affect their ability to drive safely, but if you are concerned, we suggest that you talk to the person and encourage them to visit their health professional.

 If you think the person will not visit their health professional, or that they won’t comply with their health professional’s advice or recommended treatment, you may notify us about the person’s medical condition.